OpenDroneMap/WebODM/README.md

 ```

 We recommend that you read the [Docker Documentation](https://docs.docker.com/) to familiarize with the application lifecycle, setup and teardown, or for more advanced uses.
 Look at the contents of the webodm.sh script to understand what commands are used to launch WebODM.

+Windows and macOS users can purchase an automated [installer](https://www.opendronemap.org/webodm/download#installer), which makes the installation process easier.

 You can also run WebODM from a Live USB/DVD.
 See [LiveODM](https://www.opendronemap.org/liveodm/).